Jaacky/sorcery-wiki/User-Activation.md

     end
 ```

-**@user.activate!** will make the user active, send success email if configured and clear the activation code.
+**@user.activate!** will make the user active, send a success email and clear the activation code.

+If you don't want a success email, in the sorcery configuration of the model, set 'activation_success_email_method_name' to nil.

+You can set various other options for this submodule.
+See the docs for details.